Soba Noodle Salad

 Soba noodles, if you are not familiar with them, are thin Japanese noodles made with buckwheat flour, and are often served cold.
 Soba noodles can be found in the Asian aisle of many markets; they have a nice body to them and an earthy, old world taste.

 In this noodle salad, the mango, mint, and various other flavors contrast and match well with each other, giving the whole salad a good balance.

 You can make this dish a few hours in advanced, or even the night before and let the soba chill and marinate, just be sure not to add the peanuts, mint and basil until just before serving.

 - 1 Tbsp sugar

 - 1 1/2 Tbsp fresh lime juice

 - Zest of one lime

-- 1 large ripe mango, peeled and chopped into cubes
+- 1 small ripe mango, peeled and chopped into cubes

 2 Cook the noodles in salted water, until al dente, according to the package instructions.
 Drain and then rinse well under cool water.
 Transfer the noodles to a large bowl and toss with the dressing.

 3 Add the mango, bell pepper, basil and mint.
 Toss and plate.
-Serve with chopped peanuts sprinkled over the top and lime wedges.
+Serve with chopped peanuts sprinkled over the top.